gupta-ashutosh/udacity-DAND/P3_data_wrangling/report.md

 After removing the limit 5 condition, we can see that bank names are written in many ways thats why we were getting very less count.
 This is one improvement that this OSM data required.
 All the bank names need to be same.
+Such improvements can be done during auditing phase when we are progrmatically reading the OSM file, and it can be done when data already exported to database.

 ###Wheelchair accessibilities: